-Note well: the parties also must submit courtesy copies of all these submissions to chambers.
+The parties must submit courtesy copies of all these submissions to chambers.

-8. Telephone Final Pretrial Conference: January 14, 2010 at 4:00 p.m.
+10. Telephonic Final Pretrial Conference: August 12, 2010 at 4:00 p.m.

-This is a live hearing in Courtroom 250.
-Lead counsel for each party must appear in person.
-Not later than seven calendar days before the final pretrial conference each party shall submit to the court its witness list and exhibit list, and shall file and serve all proposed voir dire questions, proposed jury instructions, and proposed verdict forms.
+Not later than seven calendar days before the final pretrial conference each party shall submit to the court its witness list and exhibit list, and shall file all proposed voir dire questions, proposed jury instructions, proposed verdict forms, and any objections to an opponent's designations under Rule 26(a)(3).
 The format for submitting proposed voir dire questions, jury instructions and verdict forms is set forth in the Order Governing Final Pretrial Conference, which is attached.
-By this deadline the parties also must submit to chambers courtesy copies of all depositions that might be used at trial.

 As noted earlier in this order, deposition transcripts are to be filed promptly with the Clerk of Court upon preparation; any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.

-9. Trial: January 25, 2010 at 9:00 a.m.
+11. Trial: August 23, 2010 at 9:00 a.m.

 Trial shall be to a jury of seven and shall be bifurcated.
-The parties estimate that this case will take one week to try.
+The parties estimate that this trial will last anywhere from two to three weeks.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.